carlst99/DbgCensus/README.md

 - Compiled for .NET 5.0.

 > :warning: DbgCensus is currently in a pre-release state.
 This means that:
+>
 > - Support for the Event Streaming API has not yet been implemented.
-> - The code is largely untested, but 'should work:tm:'.
+> - The code is largely untested, but 'should work'.
-> - Documentation is light on the ground.
+> - Documentation is light on the ground, although the code is fully XML documented.

 ***

 ## Getting Started

-Before you do anything, you should consider getting a custom *Service ID*.
+Before you do anything, you should consider getting a custom *Census Service ID*.
 The process is free and it generally only takes a few hours to hear back about your registration, which you can do [here](https://census.daybreakgames.com/#devSignup).

 Note that you can also use the `example` service ID, however you will be rate-limited to 10 requests per minute, per client IP address.

 You will also need to have a good understanding of how the Census API works.
 I highly recommend making your way through these excellent official/community docs:

 - [The official Census API documentation.](https://census.daybreakgames.com)
 - [Leonhard's Census API Primer.](https://github.com/leonhard-s/auraxium/wiki/Census-API-Primer)
 - [The community API issue tracker/info repository](https://github.com/cooltrain7/Planetside-2-API-Tracker)